anaymalpani/FabricWebApp/README.md

 you can then point your browser at `http://localhost:3000` to use the app's web client.

-To bring the services down, hit Ctrl+C in the terminal, and then run
+To bring the services down, hit Ctrl+C in the terminal.
+The following command resets everything to a completely clean state.

-    make down
+    make clean

-or to run everything again from a fresh state, run the following command.

-    make down && make rm-state-volumes && make initialization && make up
+Note that there are more minimal sets of commands that could be used for iteration during development, but this one should suffice, if draconian.

 ## Prerequisites